 About us

 This Summer School is organized by students and young adults, we are not supported by a university.
-Some of us have been volunteering since the start, organizing the Summer School in 2022, 2023, and 2024, and some of us have joined the team more recently after participating in 2024.
+Some of us have been volunteering since the start, organizing the Summer School since 2022, and some of us have joined the team more recently after participating in 2024 or 2025.
 Maybe you are joining the organization team next year? :)

 To find out more about our team, scroll through our bios below.